 Iran Offers To Reopen Strait Of Hormuz, Delays Nuclear Talks, But President Trump Rejects Proposal: Report

-Iran has placed it as a strategy to ease tensions and lead to a larger accord.
+Iran’s proposal to reopen the Strait of Hormuz as a strategy to ease tensions and lead to a larger accord with the United States.

 President Donald Trump conducts a news conference in the White House briefing room about the war in Iran on Monday, April 6, 2026.
 (Tom Williams/CQ-Roll Call, Inc via Getty Images)